|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 10: Spectacular drive to Thimphu

 We have a full day drive through the spectacular countryside to Thimphu, the nation's capital.
-Enroute, we visit Chime Lhakhang Monastery also known to some as the Kharbandi Monastery.
-It is widely known today that most of the thousands of people who visit the Lhakhang do so to pray for children.
-We will have lunch at the start of the 15 minute walk that leads up to this mystical monastery.
-We visit the Thimphu post office where we can make our own stamp and send a post card home with your own made stamp.
+Enroute, we visit Rinchending Monastery also known to some as the Kharbandi Monastery built in 1967 by the great grandmother of the present king of Bhutan.
+We will have lunch at the Bunakha cafeteria today.
+Afterwards, we visit the Thimphu post office where we can make our own stamp and send a post card home with your self made stamp.
 Overnight in Thimphu.

 Day 11: Sites of Thimphu